Code-Institute-Submissions/BrassPhantoms/README.md

 - [TinyJPG](https://www.tinyjpg.com/) - used to compress the size of the images.
 - [W3schools] (https://www.w3schools.com/) - used to validate certain processes.
 - [breakingtunes] (https://www.breakingtunes.com/bpdublin) - used and edited to help write the about page for the band.
+- [Stackoverflow] (https://stackoverflow.com/) - used to help navbar close on small devices when clicked.

+## Credits

+### Content
+Some of the text I got from the about me page is from breaking tunes and edited by me to suit the site.

+### 6.2.
+Media

+The pictures used in this site were obtained from [Pixabay](https://pixabay.com/) and [Freepik](https://www.freepik.es/) as recommended by my mentor.
+Other images of the band were obtained by one of the band member Greg who sent me them via Google drive.
+Embedded content is from Spotify and Youtube.

+### 6.1.
+Acknowledgments

+[Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the mentor guidance and support.